 How the parties share in the profits and liabilities of the joint venture is usually determined by their respective contributions to the joint venture.

-The parties should agree and clearly set out the joint venture’s objectives and scope to avoid future disputes.
-These are the most fundamental terms of a joint venture agreement.
+The parties should agree and set out the joint venture’s objectives and scope to avoid future disputes.
+These are the most fundamental terms of a JV agreement.

 The parties’ contributions usually determine their shareholding.
 Therefore, the parties must understand and agree on the respective contributions.
 It should be carefully documented in the agreement as it usually forms the basis of how they share profits and liabilities.

 Each party’s rights, duties, and obligations must be set out.
-Clarity on each party’s role ensures they perform their duties and responsibilities in accordance with the terms of the joint venture and minimises the risk of disputes about who is supposed to do what.
-Ultimately, it ensures the successful accomplishment of the project.
+Clarity on each party’s role ensures they perform their duties and responsibilities under the terms of the joint venture and minimises the risk of disputes about who is supposed to do what.

 The agreement must clearly state any conditions, precedents, or significant dates determining when the joint venture will commence.

-Including an exit strategy assists parties in dissolving or exiting the arrangement easily and amicably.
-Standard exit plans include a right of first refusal if it is an incorporated joint venture, liquidation, or put and call options.
+Including an exit strategy assists parties in dissolving or exiting the arrangement efficiently and amicably.
+Standard exit plans include a right of first refusal if it is an incorporated joint venture, liquidation, or put-and-call options.

 Joint ventures often involve the development of new products or processes.
-Whatever the purpose, it is usually of value to all parties to the joint venture.
-It is critical to precisely set out the ownership of any intellectual property created by the joint venture.
+It is critical to precisely set out the ownership of any intellectual property the joint venture creates.
 The terms must specify to which extent each party may use the intellectual property outside of the joint venture to avoid conflict and protect all parties’ rights.

-It is further imperative to set out the rules and the laws of the jurisdiction which governs the joint venture.
+It is further imperative to set out the rules and the laws of the jurisdiction that governs the joint venture.
 This is vital in cross-border joint ventures where the laws might be different.

 A joint venture is an excellent and popular tool for foreign investors to access the Malaysian market.
 It is, however, essential to understand the types and requirements specific to joint ventures in Malaysia.